 Beam-O-War: A brief fire breathing contest between Bowser and Dark Bowser.

 Blah Blah Blah: Bowser absolutely hates being made to listen to long-winded speeches, at one point even shouting, "TOO MANY WORDS."

-Bonus Boss: There are three Shroobs locked up in Bowser's Castle.
+Bonus Boss: There are three Shroobs locked up in Bowser's Castle that give you a Bros move for winning.
 There's also the Challenge Node in Bowser's body (somewhere around his...liver?), although the fights there are only upgraded versions of old bosses.
 And are short, so short that there is a limit to how many moves you can finish them off in.
 This culminates in a Boss Rush incidentally featuring its own Bonus Boss: Bowser X.

 Boss Bonanza: The repurposed Peach's Castle holds Junker, Blizzard Midbus, Dark Star, Super Peach's Castle, Dark Fawful, and Dark Bowser and the Dark Star Core.
 Starting with the Dark Star, the only plot events are these boss fights and the buildup for them, and if you just go right for these bosses and do nothing else, there won't even be any regular enemies.